urql-graphql/urql/docs/advanced/persistence-and-uploads.md

 the full GraphQL query, and the hash together, which will cause the query to be "registered" with the server.

-Additionally we could also decide to send these hashed queries as GET requests instead of POST requests.
+Additionally, we could also decide to send these hashed queries as GET requests instead of POST requests.
 If we only send the persisted queries with hashes as GET requests then they become a lot easier for a CDN to cache, as by default most caches would not cache POST requests automatically.